-1. Elementary Mathematical Analysis.-(1) M., W. and F. at 10 a. m.; (2) M., W. and F. at 11 a. m.; (3) Tu., Th. and S. at 11 a. m.; (4) M., W. and F. at 10 a. m.
+1. Elementary Mathematical Analysis.-(1) M., W. and F. at 10 a. m.; (2) M., W. and F. at 11 a. m.; (3) Tu., Th. and S. at 11 a. m.:

-Prerequisite.-Matriculation, Algebra and Geometry.

-Algebra, including graphs, logarithms, the binomial theorem. introduction to limits, simple infinite series, derivatives and maxima of the simplest functions.
+Prerequisite.-Matriculation Algebra and Geometry.
+Algebra, including graphs, logarithms, the binomial theorem, introduction to limits, simple infinite series, derivatives and maxima of the simplest functions.
 Geometry of similar triangles.
 Plane Trigonometry, including the addition theorems and solution of triangles.
 Elementary Solid Geometry and Spherical Trigonometry.
-Text Book: Mullins and Smith: Freshman Mathematics.